Thursday, December 19, 2024

 Let the image go blurry...you'll see Raffi, I promise.

 As I sit down to write this, I’m not even sure that I can see around the crushing 0-5 “home” loss to the visiting Vancouver Whitecaps in the play-in to the 2024 playoffs.
 (Play-in to the playoffs; that had to be deliberate, right?)
-One could even make a case that looking past that result amounts to a demand to misread the 2024 season, to treat it as something other than a failure or, even yet another “transition season.”
+One could even make a case that looking past that result amounts to a demand to misread the 2024 season, to treat it as something other than a failure or, as yet another “transition season.”
 That last rock gets kicked around a little more below, not least because I'm no longer sure that still applies, but when your team only “makes the playoffs” through a bloated invitation list, then passes out and collectively shits themselves an hour into it?
 Don’t worry, I’m not even going to try to find that image…enjoy an image from a more wholesome metaphor...

 Something else that’s in my head as I type this: because 2024 was my first full season on the Timbers subreddit, I have a lot more voices rattling around up there.
 That’s not all bad, of course – a broader perspective is good! – but digging through any accumulation of detail(/clutter) inevitably pushes you toward the trees side of the forest/trees equation and this just feels like a moment to focus on the forest, maybe figure out why all those fucking trees caught on fire all season long?